HaeChan0305/MultiDreamer/README.md

 # MultiDreamer: Generating 3D mesh from a Single-view Multi-objects Image
 Code release of our paper [MultiDreamer](https://google.com).
 Check out our [paper](https://google.com), and [website](https://multidreamer-demo.web.app)!

+## Abstract
+Single-view 3D reconstruction is an actively researched field in computer vision.
+Many existing models utilize pretrained 2D diffusion models to generate novel views from a single-view image.
+However, these models face challenges with multi-object input images, struggling to extract accurate 3D positional information.
+In this work, we introduce MultiDreamer, a method for reconstructing a 3D scene comprising multiple objects from a single-view multi-object image.
+We enhance 3D mesh accuracy by independently generating meshes for individual objects, utilizing inpainting for obscured regions, and optimizing mesh alignment using the depth map.
+Our pipeline produces robust 3D scenes for arbitrary objects without training process.
+Experimental analysis results demonstrate that our pipeline consistently captures the shapes and relative positions of multiple objects compared to the baseline model.

 ![](images/pipeline.png)